Heterogenite

 Heterogenite is a natural tri-valent cobalt oxyhydroxide mineral.
-It is one of the most important cobalt resources in the world, about 70% of which is located in DR Congo.
+It is the most abundant oxidised cobalt mineral in the Katanga Copperbelt, a region in the Democratic Republic of the Congo.
+About 70% of known heterogenite is located in the DRC.

 The name heterogenite came from Greek, "of another kind", as the mineral differs in composition from similar minerals.
 Its formation is likely related to the weathering of carrollite (CuCo2S4).
 In nature it is found coexisting with other minerals like smaltite, pharmacosiderite, calcite, linnaeite, sphaerocobaltite, malachite and cuprite.